Kingdom Emergency Housing Coin

 Housing burden: All residents should have access to quality, affordable homes.
 Since 2000, the share of renters who are rent burdened has increased from 40 percent to 50 percent in 2022.
 The share of renters who are severely burdened increased from 1 in 5 to 1 in 4.
 At least half of renters are currently rent burdened in 68 of the 100 largest cities in the US.

 Black and Latinx women renters are most likely to be rent burdened among all other race and gender groups identified by the census.
-What is Rent Burden?

-Rent burden occurs when a household spends more than 30% of its gross income on rent.
+Rent burden occurs when a household spends more than 30% of its gross income on rent, a common benchmark, the "30% rule" recommending capping housing costs at this level.

 Rent Burden in NYC